 Cancer affects all of us.
-Every year there are over 250,000 new cases in England and around 159,000 deaths in the UK.
-While cancer care has progressed in recent years, there is still significant room for improvement in patient outcomes and an increasing need for the industry to work in partnership with the National Health Service and other key stakeholders.
+Every two minutes someone is diagnosed with cancer in the UK.
+While cancer care has progressed in recent years, there is still significant room for improvement in patient outcomes and an increasing need for the industry to work in partnership with the National Health Service (NHS) and other key stakeholders.

 The Pharmaceutical Oncology Initiative (POI) believes that UK cancer survival rates should be comparable with the best in Europe.
-Established in 2005, it has demonstrated the benefits of collaboration by facilitating major strategic projects that enable people to gain better access to cancer services and medicines.
+Established in 2005, it has demonstrated the benefits of collaboration with partners including the Department of Health (DH) and the NHS, by facilitating major strategic projects that enable people to gain better access to cancer services and medicines.

 To find out more about the POI, or read about future initiatives in cancer care, download the POI booklet (PDF, 2.36 MB).